China Peak: History

 The hotel was completed just in time for one of the heaviest winter snow falls in local history.
 Schwarz had become good friends with the road department, but they were not prepared for this.
 After one big snow fall he would have to follow a snow blower for many hours just to reach the resort.
 The dorm collapsed due to snow weight that year.
 Worst of all skiers could not reach the resort during much of the winter.
 Without the revenue the resort declared bankruptcy and in 1960-61 was taken over by others.

 In 1964, Joe Weirick and his father purchased China Peak Ski Resort near Huntington Lake where he managed and operated the resort for nearly 15 years.
 During his time at China Peak, Weirick and his wife Joanna were able to significantly grow the resort, adding additional chairlifts, a snowmaking system, and new buildings.

 In 1981 the resort was purchased by the Snow Summit company and the name was changed to Sierra Summit before the 1982-1983 season.
 During this period, it was operated by Dick Kun.
 In the spring of 2010 it was sold to Tim Cohee and the original China Peak name was restored beginning in the 2010-2011 season.
-Since 2010 Cohee has been the CEO and general manager.
+From 2010 to 2022, Cohee has been the CEO and general manager.
+In December 2022, China Peak was sold to Karl Kapuscinski who is the current owner of Mountain High and Dodge Ridge Mountain Resort.

-In 2020, the Creek Fire damaged part of he resort, but it reopened on time for the 2021-2022 season.
+In 2020, the Creek Fire damaged part of the resort, but it reopened on time for the 2021-2022 season.